usnistgov/zero-trust-architecture/_sources/VolumeA/ProjectOverview.rst

 Full Remote Browser Isolation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Remote browser isolation enables organizations to fully contain web applications within a secure container to prevent malware and data leakage and provide complete control over a browser session.
 The Skyhigh SSE solution out of the box offers remote browser isolation for risky websites to ensure no implicit trust is being granted to web applications prior to trust validation.
 In some cases, organizations would choose that no implicit trust is ever extended to web traffic, regardless of known reputation.
 In this scenario, full-time browser isolation is required to meet this objective.
 The Trellix offering, with sister company Skyhigh Security, includes the ability for full remote browser isolation as an add-on module.
-For more information on remote browser isolation, see `Remote Browser Isolation \| McAfee Products <https://www.mcafee.com/enterprise/en-us/products/remote-browser-isolation.html>`__.

 Helix (XDR)
 ^^^^^^^^^^^

 To achieve zero trust outcomes, it is necessary to have a common platform that applies AI-driven, real-time threat intelligence to data collected from devices and security sensors as a mechanism for surfacing advanced attacks and associated entity risk, and to orchestrate proactive and remediating responses across native and open security tools.
 Within many zero trust reference architectures, this platform could be considered the dynamic access control plane, or the trust algorithm.

 Trellix delivers this capability through Helix.
 Helix is a cloud-hosted, intelligence-driven platform that collects data from over 600 different sensors and point solutions, analyzes the data against known threats, behaviors, and campaigns using AI and enhanced detection rules, and powers automated and manual responses across Trellix native and third-party policy engines.
-For more information on Trellix XDR, see `Trellix-Platform \| Trellix <https://www.trellix.com/en-hk/products/trellix-platform.html>`__.
+For more information on Trellix XDR, see `Trellix-Platform <https://www.trellix.com/en-hk/products/trellix-platform.html>`__.

 CloudVisory
 ^^^^^^^^^^^